...

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World

-On the other side is the ruggedness, the harshness of extreme cold, and vast stretches of barren lands.
-Those lands are full of powerful natural elements from howling winds, rushing rivers, and violent volcanos.
+On the other hand, there is the ruggedness, the harshness of extreme cold, and vast stretches of barren land.
+Those lands are full of powerful natural elements, such as howling winds, rushing rivers, and violent volcanoes.
 And yet, the Icelandic people produce wonderful things out of all that.
+Iceland’s Brennivín is one of those things.

 Brennivín, just like Iceland, is unique.
 The people of Iceland craft this spirit by combining pure, natural water and distilling it with other elements to create a crisp and somewhat harsh liquor.
 It is as if they bottled Iceland itself, which is why it is our choice for the January libation of the month.